cortexlabs/cortex/docs/guides/vpc-peering.md

 If your are using a internal API load balancer (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster), you can use VPC Peering to enable prediction requests from another VPC. _Note: if you intend to create a public endpoint for your internal API load balancer, see our [API Gateway guide](api-gateway.md)._

-These instructions illustrate how to create a VPC Peering connection between a VPC of your choice and the Cortex load balancers.
+This guide illustrates how to create a VPC Peering connection between a VPC of your choice and the Cortex load balancers.

 ## Step 1